Miller’s Cabin: Sawdust and Sentiments

 It was through a co-worker at CR Laine that Miller grew interested in woodworking.
 He said a man would come to him with little wooden shoes that he hand-carved.
 He would ask Miller to polish them with wood finish spray.

-“I sprayed a few of them and he gave me one,†Miller said.
-“I brought it home one day, my wife said, ‘Where’d you get that?’
-I said, ‘I carved it.’
-She said, ‘You did not, you couldn’t carve one of them.’
-I said, ‘I bet I could.â€
+“I sprayed a few of them and he gave me one,” Miller said.
+“I brought it home one day, my wife said, “Where’d you get that?”
+I said, “I carved it.”
+She said, “You did not, you couldn’t carve one of them.”
+I said, “I bet I could.”

 Miller started with recreating the little shoes, getting the hang of carving tools before advancing to larger projects.
 He has been woodworking for 20 years now.
 After two decades of experience, he is considered an expert.
 He has even built two cabins by hand, including the one in Morganton.

 Throughout Miller’s cabin, there is a variety of handcrafted treasures.
 Notably, a bench on his front porch that the wood maker fashioned out of an old truck’s tailgate.
-The back part of the bench was the tailgate, with the word ‘Ford’ sprawled across, embellished in red.
+The back part of the bench was the tailgate, with the word “Ford” sprawled across, embellished in red.
 The bottom part was an old, black, cast-iron bench with swirly designs.

 The Ford bench is one of many distinctive pieces in the home.
 Over the mantel, inside the home, there were two handprints, one for each of his grandkids.